wieslawsoltes/BatchEncoder/README.md

 ## Configuration files

+* Program configuration files are stored in `%appdata%\BatchEncoder` folder for installed version.
+* Downloaded tool are stored in `%appdata%\BatchEncoder\tools` folder for installed version.
+* To enable portable mode create empty file `BatchEncoder.portable` in same directory as `BatchEncoder.exe` file.
-* Program configuration files are used to store settings.
+* Program configuration files are stored in `.\BatchEncoder` folder for portable version.
+* Downloaded tool are stored in `.\BatchEncoder\tools` folder for portable version.
-* System registry is not used to store any program settings so program can be used as portable without installation.
+* System registry is not used to store program settings.
-* Configuration is stored as XML text files with UTF-8 encoding.
+* Configuration file are in `XML` text format with `UTF-8` encoding.

 Files extensions: